Jincy09/Travel_to_Ireland/README.md

 * A gallery page to visually attract people with full explanation, so that they wont have any doubt in their mind
 * A Contact Us page that will contain a  form to enable the user to submit their views about Ireland.
 * A about page which gives the description of page and of Ireland
-### Future feature requirements:
-* The addition of an interactive map on the Itinerary page.
-* The addition of a 3D video for better visualisation.

 ### Content Requirements:
 * The overview of different places, culture and the routine followed in Ireland.